Automattic/Co-Authors-Plus/README.md

 * Thanks to everyone who submitted bugs, fixes, and suggestions!
 And for your patience!

 **2.1.1 (Oct.
 16, 2009)**
-* Fix for coauthors not being added if their username is different from display name
+* Fix for co-authors not being added if their username is different from display name
 * Fixes to readme.txt (fixes for textual and punctuation errors, language clarification, minor formatting changes) courtesy of [Waldo Jaquith](http://www.vqronline.org)

 **2.1 (Oct.
 11, 2009)**